ParthCv/precisely-3D-city-mapping/README.md

 ## Overview

-This is a program that converts files containing 3D models of cities stored inside data models to 3D models.
+This is a program that reads files containing 3D models of cities stored inside data models and renders them into a 3D Window.
 Currently the program can read only .xml and .gml files.

 ## Requirements